Your stay at Chalet du Pré

 Adapt your driving to your vehicle

-International rules of track driving
+International rules of conduct the piste

 MOUNTAIN SAFETY: SKI OFF-ROUTS AND FREERIDE

 Take a ski and mountain professional with you.

 They have a good general knowledge of the mountain, and especially of the massif, the avalanche slopes, crevasses that formed during the previous summer, etc…

 And don't forget that weather and avalanche risk forecasts are fallible.
 Allow yourself a margin of safety.